epiforecasts/covid19_ct_pillar2/README.md

 # Viral loads in symptomatic Covid-19 cases in England

 In this work we analyse Ct values as a proxy for viral loads in symptomatic Pillar 2 cases in England.
-We describe trends as a function of the number of days since symptom onset, age, variant, number of vaccine doses, reinfection status, and processing laboratory.
+We describe trends as a function of the number of days since symptom onset, age, variant, number of vaccine doses, reinfection status, processing laboratory, and interactions between these variables.
 We further try to recover time trends using a model that incorporates all these factors, and investigate the role of epidemic phase bias.

 The analysis is implemented in `R` with heavy use of the `mgcv` package.